 - Get Involved

-The Good Neighbor Trail runs 10 miles from Brooksville to the Withlacoochee State Forest in western Florida, following the route of the former Florida Southern Railroad Line.
+The Good Neighbor Trail runs for just over 10 miles from Brooksville to the Withlacoochee State Forest in western Florida, following the route of the former Florida Southern Railroad Line.

 The western end of the trail begins in downtown Brooksville, south of Russell Street, in what was once was a railroad switching yard.
 Here, the Brooksville Train Depot, dating back to 1885, is open a few days a week for visitors.
 Inside are historical exhibits and model trains; outside, you'll find an 1880s rail car and picnic pavilions.